1942 Stanley Cup Final: Game summaries

 This was a series that saw a remarkable comeback.
-Toronto came back from a 3–0 series deficit to win the best-of-seven Stanley Cup Finals, commonly known as a "reverse sweep."
-The feat has only been duplicated three times in the Stanley Cup playoffs since, however not in the Stanley Cup Finals.
+Toronto came back from a 3–0 series deficit to win the best-of-seven Stanley Cup Final, commonly known as a "reverse sweep."
+The feat has only been duplicated three times in the Stanley Cup playoffs since, however not in the Stanley Cup Final.

 The first game was held in Toronto.
 Detroit's Don Grosso opened the scoring in the second minute before John McCreedy tied it for Toronto.
 Sid Abel put the Wings ahead, only to have Sweeney Schriner tie it to leave the teams tied after the first period.
 Grosso scored again at the 14:11 mark of the second and the Wings held off the Leafs from there to win the opening game 3–2.

 Detroit took the second game in Toronto by a score of 4–2.
 Don Grosso scored two goals again for the Red Wings.
 The Wings took the lead 2–0 after the first period on goals by Grosso and Mud Bruneteau.
 Schriner scored in the second for the Leafs to close the score to 2–1 after two periods.
 Grosso scored early in the third along with Gerry Brown to put the Wings ahead 4–1 before Wally Stanowski scored in the fifteenth minute for the Leafs.
 Detroit held off the Leafs from there to take the series lead 2–0.

 In game three in Detroit, the Maple Leafs took an early 2–0 lead on goals by Lorne Carr, but the Wings evened the score before the end of the first period on goals by Gerry Brown and Joe Carveth.
 Late in the first period, Sid Abel had to leave the game with a possible fractured jaw.
 His replacement, Pat McReavy, scored the winning goal early in the second, and Syd Howe added another to put the Wings up 4–2 after two.
 Eddie Bush scored for the Wings in the third to push the final score to 5–2.

 In the fourth game, held in Detroit, the Maple Leafs staved off elimination with a 4–3 victory.
 Toronto coach Hap Day pulled Gordie Drillon and Bucko McDonald, replacing them with Don Metz and Hank Goldup.
 There was no scoring in the first.
 Bruneteau and Abel scored to put the Wings ahead 2–0 before the second period was half over.
 The Leafs tied it up on goals by Bob Davidson and Carr to leave the teams even after two periods.
 Carl Liscombe scored in the fifth minute of the third to put the Wings ahead, but two minutes later Syl Apps tied it up.
 Nick Metz scored the winning goal for Toronto with seven minutes to play.